bd2kccd/ccd-oauth2/README.md

 If this configuration is undesirable, you may provide a custom resouce server by:

 1. Adding the _resourceServer_ profile to your application
-2. Editing the method in `ResourceServerConfig.java` with desired permissions
+2. Updating the method in `ResourceServerConfig.java` with desired permissions

 ###Example
 Here is a basic authentication example using curl.